hdShang/arxiv-daily/docs/cs-AI/2025-09-13/papers/250910963v1-testing-for-llm-response-differences-the-case-of-a-composite-null-co.md

 ---
 layout: default
-title: Testing for LLM response differences: the case of a composite null consisting of semantically irrelevant query perturbations
+title: "Testing for LLM response differences: the case of a composite null consisting of semantically irrelevant query perturbations"
 ---

 # Testing for LLM response differences: the case of a composite null consisting of semantically irrelevant query perturbations